-At each station, an optical package was deployed in the water column from the surface, down to a few meters above the ocean bottom in shallow waters, and to maximum depths of ca. 100 m in deep waters.
-The deployed package included a CTD (conductivity, temperature, and depth) as well as an array of optical instruments to simultaneously measure the coefficients of beam attenuation, absorption and scattering, and irradiance in the water column.
+At each station, an optical package was deployed in the water column from the surface, down to one to two meters above the ocean bottom in shallow waters, and to maximum depths of ca. 100 m in deep waters.
+The package included a CTD (conductivity, temperature, and depth) as well as an array of optical instruments to simultaneously measure beam attenuation, absorption and scattering coefficients, as well as irradiance in the water column.
 The Modular Data and Power System (MODAPS) data-gathering system from Wetlabs Inc., USA was used to combine the time-stamped data from the different instruments to produce a data matrix with a common depth grid.
 For further information, please refer to the COASTlOOC final report (Coastlooc2000).

-A specific aspect of COASTLOOC is the use of a helicopter as a sampling platform, which has enabled high-frequency visiting of sites in very shallow waters (see section 2.1).
-A drawback of this approach is the difficulty to operate a helicopter stationary at a constant height, especially at low or varying wind speeds.
-This can result in vertical movements of the instrument package in water on the order of 1-2 m s-1.
-To ensure the availability of data of sufficient quality close to the surface, several consecutive up- and downcasts were performed at each “helicopter” site.
-Across all the measured vertical profiles, the most suitable casts for depth merging and surface extrapolation (not necessarily the same) were selected.
+A specific aspect of COASTlOOC is the use of a helicopter as a sampling platform, which has enabled high-frequency visiting of sites in very shallow waters (see section 2.1).
+An additional advantage is due to the fact that helicopter-based optical measurements are not influenced by the sampling platform itself, unlike ship-based measurements unavoidably affected by the presence of the ship hull, most prominently close to the surface.
+A drawback of this approach is the difficulty to operate a helicopter stationary at a constant height, especially at low or gusty wind conditions: while the former requires substantial flight heights to avoid the helicopter downdraft impacting the optical measurements, rendering sampling less efficient, the latter can result in unwanted vertical movements of the instrument package in water on the order of 1-2 m s-1.
+To ensure the availability of data of sufficient quality close to the surface, several consecutive up- and downcasts were therefore performed at each “helicopter” site.
+Among the measured vertical profiles at each site, the most suitable casts for depth merging and surface extrapolation (which are not necessarily the same, see the end of section 2.3.3) were selected using a combination of objective criteria and visual inspection.

-2.4.1 Irradiance measurements
+2.3.1 Irradiance measurements

+The SeaWiFS Profiling Multichannel Radiometer (SPMR, Satlantic Inc, Canada) was used to measure downward (Ed) and upward (Eu) spectral irradiances (W m-2 µm-1) in the water column.
+Irradiance was measured at 13 wavelengths matching the MERIS channels of direct relevance for ocean observations (411, 443, 456, 490, 509, 531, 559, 619, 664, 683, 706, 779, 866 nm, except for COASTlOOC 1 operating at 590 nm instead of 619 nm), ranging from the blue part of the spectrum to the near-infrared at an acquisition rate of 6 Hz.
+The actual wavelengths differ slightly between upward and downward observations.